Miguel-Venegas/shopnest-frontend/README.md

 # ShopNest — Frontend

-Frontend application for **ShopNest**, a full-stack e-commerce web app.
+Frontend application for **ShopNest**, a merchant-focused e-commerce platform with guest customer browsing.

 Built with **React (Vite)** and **Tailwind CSS**, and designed to work with a session-based backend API.

 This repository focuses on **UI state management, routing, and frontend–backend integration**, while core business logic and data integrity are handled by the backend.